MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ### Optimize message processing

-Messages from a device or gateway might need to be translated, processed, or enriched with additional information before storage.
+Messages from a device or gateway might need to be translated, processed, or enriched with more information before storage.
 This step could be time-consuming, so it's important to evaluate the effect on performance.
 Some recommendations conflict, such as using compression for optimizing data transfer versus avoiding cloud processing in decrypting messages.
 These recommendations need to be balanced and evaluated against other architectural pillars and solution requirements.

 To optimize cloud data processing performance: